susanpallmann/solar-system-model/README.md

 * The sun's size is not proportional.

 ### Imported Data
-Information for this project is from [NASA](https://nssdc.gsfc.nasa.gov/planetary/factsheet/)
+Information for this project is from [NASA](https://nssdc.gsfc.nasa.gov/planetary/factsheet/), and then adjusted as described below.

 #### Information
 ```javascript